AeroMAPS/AeroMAPS/docs/books/documentation_airtransport.md

 different reasons.
 For example, due to the saturation of certain markets (e.g. Europe), the industry anticipates a decline in this growth rate in the future.
 Similarly, this rate could become much lower or even negative (which means a decrease in air traffic) due to crises and/or economic, political, environmental or health measures such as the Covid-19 epidemic.
+Moreover, specific settings for the impact of the Covid-19 epidemic are proposed, defining a year of air traffic recovery compared to a certain level of air traffic compared to 2019.

 Various industry and institutional projections are available.
 Before the Covid-19 epidemic, Airbus and Boeing respectively projected an annual growth of the total distance flown of 4.4% and 4.7% from 2017 {cite}`fichert2020aviation`.
 The ICAO projected air traffic growth of 4.1% per year between 2015 and 2045.
 However, the Covid-19 epidemic has led to a decline in these projections.
 ATAG now projects 3.1% annual growth in air passenger traffic between 2019 and 2050 in its median scenario {cite}`atagwaypoint`, while Airbus projects 3.6% for the period 2019-2041 {cite}`airbus`.
 Despite the Covid-19 health crisis, all the scenarios presented thus forecast a growth in air traffic in the coming decades.

 ## Aircraft fleet and operations: energy efficiency improvements

 The parameter that corresponds to energy efficiency is the energy intensity per passenger per kilometer $E/RPK$.
 In this work, this parameter is influenced by three distinct levers: fleet renewal with more efficient aircraft, operations and load factor.
+In addition to these levers,

 ### Improvements of aircraft efficiency